 We immediately realised the vital need for all worldwide Rugby Authorities to Coach players HOW -

 To protect themselves from potential serious neck, back & concussion injuries.

 As World Rugby fully appreciate the real importance of player safety, this is evident by them adopting “EYES UP” into The Rugby Ready Player Training Program -

-See World Rugby Ready Website – (NB Trust PA recognition statement is at the page end so also click Menu - The tackle to show full Info.) - Click HERE
+See World Rugby Ready Website – (NB Trust PA recognition statement is at The Tackle page end) -

 This has given us personally, with our Trust PA family, consolation that this paradigm shift in future Rugby Safety bestows great value on Paul-André’s (P-A’s) life and memory.

 September 2001, during a tackle while playing for KRFC against Maidenhead, Paul-André Blundell – (known as P-A) broke his neck, was totally paralysed but later died.
 Subsequently on finding “EYES UP” the evidence was brought to the IRB (now World Rugby) Medical Conference in 2010 via the WRU and developed into the Ready Rugby Tackle Training method: “Eyes Up” - ensures the neck & back (spinal column) is in the safest position to avoid serious life changing injuries, while enabling the player to monitor the game in process.

 Since Trust PA introduced "EYES UP", the English RFU have modified the initial safe play training concept using equivalent language to deliver their message: -